j-briant/j-briant.github.io/_posts/2024-08-16-stop-using-fme.md

     * if a *road* has no *bus stop* you want to have "No bus stop" instead of 0
 * an attribute that says "Hopp Schwiiz !" if the *road* portion is located in a *region* where attribute *name* is equal to "Switzerland", else "Oh, no Hopp Schwiitz...".

-You could have a FME workspace chaining writers, a clipper, a length calculator, aggregators, attributes managers etc. Or a single SQL query in the form as follow (optimization not included):
+You could have a FME workspace chaining writers, a clipper, a length calculator, aggregators, attributes managers etc. Or a single SQL query in the following manner (optimization not included):

 ```sql
 SELECT